The Time Out Food & Drink Awards 2023 are coming

 The People’s Choice Awards are where we need your help.
 Public voting for these awards will open soon.
 Not only will you be able to share your views, but everyone who votes will go in the running for a major prize that all food and drink fans will want to get their hands on.

 Will your favourite bar get a nod?
 Will your go-to restaurant make the shortlist of the critics’ favourites?
-Watch this space.
+Find out soon.

-Want to stay across the Time Out Food & Drink Awards 2023 Sydney?
+Want to stay across the Time Out Food & Drink Awards Melbourne 2023?
 Sign up for our newsletter, here.

 Hungry or thirsty right now?
-If you’re looking for food and drink inspiration, check out some of our existing Time Out Sydney guides…
+If you’re looking for food and drink inspiration, check out some of our existing Time Out Melbourne guides…